Open to opportunities — Backend / Platform rolesBangkok Metropolitan Area, Thailand

 April 2021 — March 2025

-Stage 2 — Secure admissions
+Stage 2 — Secure enterprise platform

 At First Byte Co., Ltd.